Traveling Vineyard Cruise Planners Freedom at Home Team - Dawn Ava Gray Direct Contract World Stella & Dot Work at Home Flex Jobs

-Being a freelance work-at-home woman these days isn’t easy.
-If you get on it for the ride, be prepared for some bumps and falls off the saddle.
-Or, you could just learn from someone else’s mistakes… like mine.
+Being a freelancer these days isn’t easy.
+If you decide to give it a whirl, be prepared for some bumps and falls along the way.
+Or, you could just learn from someone else’s mistakes, like mine.

-My freelance journey started out as a hobby: blogging.
-Eventually, I began to consider becoming a work at home woman, and my blog evolved along with my goal of becoming a home-based worker.
-Even before I advertised my writing services on my blog, people were already asking if I could do projects for them, and the blog became (as I like to say) the storefront to the services I had to offer as a writer.
+I started out as a hobby blogger.
+But as time went on, I began to consider my work as something more professional.
+Before I even advertised my writing services on my blog, people were asking if I could do projects for them, and my blog became the storefront for the freelance services I had to offer as a writer.

-As a freelancer, I’ve made many accomplishments.
-I’ve also made many mistakes along the way.
-From finding my voice as a freelancer, to dealing with clients and establishing a proper work ethic, I can say that I have fallen many times; however, I’ve also learned from these mistakes, some very hard lessons.
+As a freelancer, I’ve had many accomplishments, but I’ve also made a lot of mistakes along the way.
+From finding my voice as a freelancer to dealing with clients and establishing a proper work ethic, I can say that I have fallen many times; however, I’ve also learned a great deal from these mistakes.

 This is mainly about ethics as a freelancer.
 I once got into dealings with two competing brands.
 Though I was doing two different types of work (in terms of tasks) for these companies, the fact that I was working for two competitors was erroneous on my part.
 This kind of business dealing had the potential to ruin my credibility as a service provider!
 And when you are a freelancer, your credibility and reputation is yours alone to uphold.